vsunny9668/LearningGit/README.md

 # LearningGit
-Creating First Project in GIT for learning ho git works
+Creating First Project in GIT for learning how git works